civilKaos82/sql-voting-results-modifying-data-challenge/README.md

 # SQL Queries: Insert, Update, and Delete

-##Learning Competencies

-* Create and modify a database in SQLite
-* Use SQLite and the SQLite console to query data
-* Use common SQL Queries to view specific data

 ##Summary

  You've had a lot of practice querying the database with SQLtutor and other previous challenges, but here we'll actually change a database.
 We'll continue working with the Poll Database.